krkn-chaos/krkn/CONTRIBUTING.md

 - One feature/change per PR
 - One commit per PR ([squash your commits](https://krkn-chaos.dev/docs/contribution-guidelines/git-pointers/#squash-commits))
 - PR rebased on main ([git rebase](https://krkn-chaos.dev/docs/contribution-guidelines/git-pointers/#rebase-with-upstream), not git pull)
-- Good descriptive commit message, with link to issue
+- Good descriptive commit message, with link to issue in the description
 - No changes to code not directly related to your PR
 - Includes functional/integration test (more applicable to krkn-lib)
 - Includes link to documentation PR (documentation hosted in https://github.com/krkn-chaos/website)